GWeindel/hmp/README.md

 ### Simulating data

-In the following code block we simulate 50 trials with four HMP events defined as the activation of four neural sources (in the source space of MNE's sample participant).
+In the following code block we simulate 200 trials with four HMP events defined as the activation of four neural sources (in the source space of MNE's sample participant).
 This is not code you would need for your own analysis except if you'd want to simulate and test properties of HMP models.
 All four sources are defined by a location in sensor space, an activation amplitude and a distribution in time (here a gamma with shape and scale parameters) for the onsets of the events on each trial.
 The simulation functions are based on this [MNE tutorial ](https://mne.tools/stable/auto_examples/simulation/simulated_raw_data_using_subject_anatomy.html).

-_If you're running this for the first time a 1.65 G file will be downloaded in order to perform the simulation but this will be done only once (alternatively you can just download the corresponding simulation file and place it in the same folder from where you are running this notebook)
+[!IMPORTANT] If you're running this for the first time a 1.65 G file will be downloaded in order to perform the simulation but this will be done only once (alternatively you can just download the corresponding simulation file and place it in the same folder from where you are running this notebook)

 ```python